rikosintie/MKDocs/docs/index.md

         filehandle.writelines(lines)
 ```

-## Project layout
+## Project Directory Layout

     mkdocs.yml    # The configuration file.
     docs/
         index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+        ...       # Other markdown pages, and other files.
+        img/      # Images

 ## Icons and Emojis